 Her controversial interfering in Jerusalem (see reference below to Charlotte Hussey).

 The notorious ‘Bethel Seal’ incident.
 Did Mabel ‘plant’ her ceramic seal from the Hadramaut as a token of remembrance for Theodore in the early 1900s and sparking an unsolved mystery?

 The publication of her two obscure volumes ‘A Patience Pocket Book’ (1904) & ‘Anglo-Saxons from Palestine: or, the Imperial mystery of the lost tribes’ (1908)

-Mabel’s stays at the Pension Hughes/Hughes’ Hotel, Jaffa Road, Jerusalem, in the early 1900s, perhaps from where she caused some controversy among the expat community and British consular officials.
+Mabel’s bookshop and stays at the Pension Hughes/Hughes’ Hotel, and later the Grand New Hotel, near Jerusalem’s Jaffa Gate, in the early 1900s, perhaps from where she caused some controversy among the expat community and British consular officials.

 (For a glimpse of Jerusalem at the time of Mabel’s regular annual trips (on and off for almost twenty years from 1900), see the album presented by Dublin’s Representative Church Body Library.)